Irish Section 110 Special Purpose Vehicle: Qualifying company

 A "qualifying company" under Section 110 of the 1997 TCA means a company which:

 Qualifying assets

-The list of "qualifying assets" which can be held inside an Irish Section 110 SPV is large (it has been extended with subsequent Irish Finance Acts).
+The list of "qualifying assets" which can be held inside an Irish Section 110 SPV is large (it has been extended with subsequent Finance Acts).

 It goes well beyond the original classic securitisation categories and currently includes:

 Structural elements

 There are three key elements relevant to structuring Irish Section 110 SPVs (as discussed in attached references):

 These structuring elements are also discussed in more detail in the briefing notes issues by the Revenue Commissioners on Section 110 SPVs.